thm-projects/arsnova-flashcards/README.md

 > Warning: Never publish your settings file!

+## Meteor updates
+A simple update to the latest Meteor version is not always possible.
+Please do not update Meteor to the latest version and leave this to the owners of the repository.

 ## Starting the app
 Use one of the following commands inside the repository (flashcards folder), to start arsnova.cards on localhost: